|Section 1. Application Cover sheet

 Referees are required to attest to the effective elements of your practice, through their personal experience.
 Your referees should therefore be able to provide informed corroboration of your teaching experience and capabilities in the context of the PSF and your application.

 At least one Referee Report must come from an existing HEA fellow in your College (AFHEA, FHEA, SFHEA or PFHEA), who can comment on the evidence you have provided, your teaching and/or supporting learning activities, and the relevance to Descriptor 4.
-This is the part of the intra- College and cross-University coaching within the EFS.
-If this poses a problem for you, please seek advice from your EFS coach).
+This is the part of the intra- College and cross-University mentoring within the EFS.
+If this poses a problem for you, please seek advice from your EFS mentor.

 Please include all three completed Referee Reports at the end of your application in one PDF document.